 We’ve all been there, and there’s no good feeling about it.
 Sometimes, it feels like you’re selling your product to a brick wall.
 And for some reason, your prospects just aren’t responsive to what you have to offer.
-Sounding too familiar?

-This is a situation many entrepreneurs face.
+This is a situation many network marketers and entrepreneurs face.

-Model your business on the corner store.
+Model your business after the corner store.

 If you love the days of shopping at a local business where the owner knew your name and your family, try to replicate that experience.
 For instance, remember one or two details about your prospect and bring them up in conversation.
-Everyone likes to feel they’re important enough that someone remembers the little things about them.
+Everyone likes to feel important enough that someone recognizes the little things about them.

 Ask questions first.

-Take time to talk to your prospect before every bringing up your business.
-Ask questions that will help your customer explain what they’re looking for.
-Once you know the things that drive them, it’s much simpler to show how your product or service can satisfy their wants or needs.
-This is all critical to relationship building.
-And the more skilled you are at utilizing open ended questions, the stronger the relationship you will be able to create.
+Take time to talk to your prospect before ever bringing up your business.
+Ask questions that will help your potential customer explain what they’re looking for.
+Once you know what drives them, showing how your product or service can satisfy their wants or needs is much simpler.

-Court your prospects, don’t chase them.
+Court your prospects.
+Don’t chase them.

 Think about when you may have been first dating someone.
 You had small talk, laughed a little and learned about each other, right?
 Consider this same ‘strategy’ when chatting with a prospect.
 Don’t rush the process.
-In most cases you would never go from first date to marriage.
+In most cases, you would never go from the first date to marriage.

-Even through messaging online — set aside the few minutes to be present in your conversation.
+Even through messaging online — set aside a few minutes to be present in your conversation.
 And if you need to step away – say so.
 For example, let’s say you had to step away a moment for your children – use that as your relatable moment.
 This is especially effective when chatting with other parents.
-You are demonstrating first has what it would look like for them if they chose to join you in business.
+You are demonstrating firsthand what it would look like for them if they chose to join you in business.

 Vulnerability is relatability.

-Do you want a for sure way to completely turn off your prospect?
+Do you want a sure way to turn off your prospect completely?
 Act as if you know everything.
-Pretend like your company can solve every problem a prospect has.
+Pretend as though your company can solve every problem a prospect has.
 It’s OK to admit you don’t know everything.
-Your prospect doesn’t expect you to have all the answers and you probably don’t need to have all the answers to solve their problems. (use your company tools!)
+Your prospect doesn’t expect you to have all the answers, and you probably don’t need all the answers to solve their problems. (use your company tools!)

-In today’s noisy social media world, it’s not enough to offer a great product or service.
-Company leaders and network marketers should work to make their brands likeable and credible.
-Storytelling can be an impactful way to accomplish this.
-And, ensures that you are seen as relatable to your prospects.
-This is powerful on both the business and customer side of things.
+In today’s noisy social media world, offering a great product or service is not enough.
+Instead, company leaders and network marketers should work to make their brands likeable and credible.
+Storytelling can be an impactful way to accomplish this and ensures that your prospects see you as relatable.

 Customers are sold on testimonies, in other words – proof.
-Those who are considering the business side of the industry need to feel as though it’s possible for them.
-When you create scenarios that they simply cannot relate to, you’ve lost them.
+Those considering the business side of the industry need to feel it’s possible for them.
+When you create scenarios that they cannot relate to, you’ve lost them.